Training Overview: Clinical

 - McGuire Veterans Affairs Medical Center (VA)

-- Other – Stony Point Ambulatory Practice, Mayland Ambulatory Practice, Community-based sites, International site for Global Health track
+- Other – Stony Point Ambulatory Practice, Mayland Ambulatory Practice, Short Pump Ambulatory Practice, Community-based sites, International site for International Electives

 The VCUHS Ambulatory Curriculum is housed in several of the rotations listed above.
 During their outpatient blocks, our residents are challenged to develop the clinical knowledge and care coordination skills that they will need to be excellent physicians in the ambulatory setting.
 In addition to choosing outpatient electives and developing longitudinal patient relationships through their own Continuity Clinic, our residents also participate in several unique rotations.

-During the learner phase of training, our residents have a four week block dedicated to the delivery of primary care.
+PGY1: During the learner phase of training, our residents have a four-week block dedicated to the delivery of primary care.
 Our learners spend time reviewing their own patient panel, investigating the community that surrounds VCUHS and interacting with our various non-MD specialists who provide critical services to augment the care of our patients.
+(This description should pop up as one hovers over the PGY1 box in figure above)

-As managers, our residents spend a total of six weeks in the primary care rotation (part of Core Manager) that incorporates exposure to Adolescent Medicine, Geriatric Medicine, Women’s Health and/or two weeks in one of our community health clinics.
+PGY2: As managers, our residents spend a total of eight weeks in the primary care rotation (part of Core Manager) that incorporates exposure to Adolescent Medicine, Geriatric Medicine, Women’s Health or two weeks in community health clinics, and Neurology.
+(This description should pop up as one hovers over the PGY2 box in figure above)

-Finally, during their time as manager/teacher, our more senior residents gain independence as providers in the Student Health Clinic and learn to handle the graduated responsibility of Urgent Care, accompanied by at-home call.
+PGY3: Finally, during their time as teacher-leader, our more senior residents gain independence as providers in the Student Health Clinic and learn to handle the graduated responsibility of Urgent Care, accompanied by at-home call.
+Senior residents also rotate in outpatient Cardiology, Nephrology, and Gastroenterology clinics.
+(This description should pop up as one hovers over the PGY3 box in figure above)

 Each resident who enters VCU’s Internal Medicine Training Program is assigned a dedicated core faculty advisor who serves as a mentor and coach to partner with residents from the first lunch they share at orientation to the final review of their evaluations at the end of their residency training.
 Each advisor mentors a cohort of six advisees of PGY1, 2 and 3 residents who serve as a buddy system for their years of training.
 These dedicated core faculty are trained specifically in competency-based assessment, evaluation, feedback and coaching.
 They meet with residents regularly throughout the year for retreats, to provide career coaching, identification of potential research mentors and formal semi-annual year review of performance amongst others.
 Advisors interact with residents regularly when they attend on inpatient services and in the ambulatory setting as well as facilitate conferences.